awsdocs/amazon-s3-developer-guide/doc_source/HostingWebsiteOnS3Setup.md

 **Note**
 HTTPS access to the website is not supported\.

 You now have a website hosted on Amazon S3\.
 This website is available at the Amazon S3 website endpoint\.
 However, you might have a domain, such as `example.com`, that you want to use to serve the content from the website you created\.
 You might also want to use Amazon S3 root domain support to serve requests for both `http://www.example.com` and `http://example.com`\.
 This requires additional steps\.
-For an example, see [Example: Setting up a Static Website Using a Custom Domain](website-hosting-custom-domain-walkthrough.md)\.
+For an example, see [Example: Setting Up a Static Website Using a Custom Domain](website-hosting-custom-domain-walkthrough.md)\.